 - Avoiding long periods of sitting

 If you have enlarged hemorrhoids and want to know if stapled hemorrhoidopexy is right for you, the team of gastrointestinal medical professionals at Tampa General Hospital’s Endoscopy Center can help.
-Our expertise in providing screening, diagnostic, and treatment measures such as stapled hemorrhoidopexy has helped to earn us recognition as one of America’s Best Hospitals in Gastroenterology & GI Surgery in 2016-17 by U.S. News & World Report.
+Our expertise in providing screening, diagnostic, and treatment measures such as stapled hemorrhoidopexy has helped Tampa General Hospital be recognized by U.S. News & World Report as one of the nation's best hospitals and highest ranked in Florida for Gastroenterology & GI Surgery.

 To find a gastroenterologist and to seek hemorrhoid treatment at TGH, use our Physician Finder or call 1-800-833-3627.